chukharev/516/week1.md

 5. Alice and Bob are playing the 20-question game.
 Alice thinks of a natural number from a predefined range, and Bob tries to guess it by asking Alice yes/no questions.
 What largest predefined range of possible numbers would guarantee that Bob will win the game (using the best-available strategy) regardless of which particular number from the range Alice selects? (<i>Answer: 1 ...
 2<sup>20</sup></i>)

-**We will schedule review sessions for those who have difficulties understanding these problems and/or who want to go over them again.
-Please stand by for further announcements.**